 If your registration has lapsed before you have applied for a renewal, you will need to submit a new application for registration.
-If extenuating circumstances apply, the Board may approve a late application for renewal.
-If you wish to discuss your options, please contact the Office of the Board.
+If you wish to discuss this further, please contact the Office of the Board.

 Professional experience and currency of practice is defined as a minimum of 180 days of teaching practice (or one full year of teaching) in the previous five years and is inclusive of all tasks teachers would undertake in the normal course of their employment as a teacher, including educational leadership and equivalent practice.

 In addition, all teachers are required to comply with the Professional Development Framework which sets the minimum requirements (as outlined in the table above) for the maintenance of registration.
 Professional Development is a requirement to demonstrate ongoing learning that renews, enhances, develops or changes professional practice and links to the Standards.

 Teachers must take responsibility for becoming familiar with the requirements to maintain and renew Full Registration.
 Resources listed below have been provided to assist teachers in understanding and documenting all requirements.

 - Maintenance and Renewal of Full Registration in the NT Guidelines

 - Maintenance and Renewal of Full Registration in the NT Policy

 - Guide to Evidencing Impact for NT Teachers